rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 Let there be no filthiness nor foolish talk nor crude joking, which are out of place, but instead let there be thanksgiving. ^0504

-For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous ( that is, an idolater ), has no inheritance in the kingdom of Christ and God. ^0505
+For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous (that is, an idolater), has no inheritance in the kingdom of Christ and God. ^0505

 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience. ^0506

-Therefore do not become partners with them; ^0507
+Therefore do not associate with them; ^0507

 for at one time you were darkness, but now you are light in the Lord.
 Walk as children of light ^0508

-( for the fruit of light is found in all that is good and right and true ), ^0509
+(for the fruit of light is found in all that is good and right and true), ^0509

 and try to discern what is pleasing to the Lord. ^0510